In most cities, the weather is an inconvenience. In Hong Kong, it can change whether a day legally counts as a working day.

 | MPF (Cap.
 485) | Contribution day shifts to next business day |

-- Build in a buffer of 1–2 extra working days where the deadline type allows it
+- Build in a 1–2 day buffer where the deadline type allows it

 - Confirm whether the governing rule treats T8 days as non-working

-- If the deadline is calendar-day based, weather does not affect the count — plan accordingly
+- If the deadline runs in calendar days, weather does not affect the count — but it may affect your ability to act on the deadline day

 - Monitor the Hong Kong Observatory for tropical cyclone updates during critical periods